bcg36/Graybill_Smith_FinalProject/README.md

 stack.yml - This file contains all the configurations for the faas flow chaining functions and our functions that are included in this repository

 func1, func2, fake-storage - These directories contain two files each, the Dockerfile used to make their respective docker images and the python handler file that contains the code for each of functions.

+Note:
+This project was completed for CS 2510 - Distributed Systems at the University of Pittsburgh.
+The project will build and deploy in the envoiroment explained by the text files, but the functions themselves will throw errors.
+There was an issue with configurations and there was simply not enought time to figure them out before the deadline